Mogra: Festivals

+Saraswati Puja is conducted annually.
+The festival is open to everyone and organized by local clubs.
+There are approximately 50 pujas in this area, about 20 among them are celebrated with themes and pandals.The occasion stays for 4 days and this is the main attraction of Mogra.

 Healthcare

 Mogra has a rural hospital with more than 35 beds.

 People

 Mogra has a diverse population.
-Mogra is home to mostly Bengalis but there is significant population of Biharis and Bangladeshi workers due to jute mills.
+Mogra is home to mostly Bengalis but there is significant population of Biharis.
 The oldest groups in the area are Bagdis, Ghosh, Das and Sadhukhan.
 After the division of Bengal, many refugees settled from Bangladesh.
 Bagati is a locality inside Mogra and was the ancestral home of the Young Bengal leader Ramgopal Ghosh.